Improve your mental wellbeing & work through issues

 At CatholicCare Victoria we believe everyone should be able to access support for a better life.
 If you are experiencing financial hardship, we can discuss payment options for you.

-Our counselling services are subsidised by the Commonwealth Government.
+Our counselling services are subsidised by the Commonwealth Government Department of Social Services.

 *Beyond Blue Statistics